gloriadeitos/gloriadeitos/README.md

 🏦🗺️🛰️ Bachelor's Degree in Cartographic and Surveying Engineering <br>
 💒💻🐙 Technologist in Systems Analysis and Development

-💻 I also have a Computer Technician integrated into high school
+💻 I also have a technical education in Computer Technician integrated into high school

 ---